jjp151/ansible_jj_jupyterhub/readme.txt

+JJPH
-This is an approaching for roles of Ansible, that is supposed to install jupyterhub.
-I used https://github.com/jenkstom/ansible-jupyterhub for studying and create this one.
+This is an approaching for uses of roles in Ansible. it is supposed to install jupyterhub.
+I used https://github.com/jenkstom/ansible-jupyterhub for studying and creation of this one.
+Thanks